-Molly Oliver Flowers is a sustainable floral design business founded by Molly Oliver Culver, Co-Farm Manager and Director of Adult Education at The Youth Farm.
+Molly Oliver Flowers is a sustainable floral design company founded in 2011 by farmer/educator, Molly Oliver Culver.

-My team and I source 90-100% of all our flowers within 200 miles of New York City, from both regional and urban farms.
-An organic farmer of 10+ years myself, I work with a talented community of dedicated farmers old and new who grow a great diversity of beautiful flowers, cut days or even hours before, and delivered at peak quality to the city.
-It’s not an easy road, nor perfect, but we’re learning more every day and working with our local farmers to identify the best varieties while also challenging ourselves to work with whatever’s available.
-As we know, nature scoffs at most plans… but has better adventures in store for us anyway.
+I source 90-100% of the flowers we use within 200 miles of New York City, from both regional and urban farms.
+An organic grower of 10+ years myself, I love supporting the talented community of dedicated farmers who grow an incredible diversity of beautiful flowers, cut days or even hours before, and delivered at peak quality to the city.
+Collaborating with these new growers to share experiences, discuss trending varieties and colors, and celebrate our successes is one of the most exciting aspects of this work.

-I aim to reduce waste as much as possible, offering a variety of rented vases, and ensuring you and your guests go home with as many flowers at the end of your event as desired.
-Whatever isn’t claimed, I take to The Youth Farm and compost.
+- I make complimentary ‘grab and go’ bouquets for your guests, and generally ensure you and your guests go home with as many peak quality flowers at the end of your event as desired.

 You can learn more about my work as a ‘farmer-florist’ and slow flower activism in my 2015 interview with Debra Prinzing, of Slow Flowers.com.

-We can also support the DIY’ers out there: if you want to get hands-on and design your own, we’ll provide fresh, seasonal flowers a day before to your chosen design team.
+We also support the DIY’ers out there: if you want to get hands-on and design your own, I’ll source and prepare you fresh, seasonal flowers, delivered a day before to your chosen design team.